Destination Guide Index

 Guide: Opera, Galleries, and Stage Doors

 Covent Garden is built on performance, but the stage is not only inside the theatre.
-The Royal Opera House and Theatre Royal Drury Lane give it ceremony, the National Gallery pulls the route toward Trafalgar Square, while the London Transport Museum and Somerset House add machinery, design, and Strand-side discipline.
+Royal Ballet and Opera and Theatre Royal Drury Lane give it ceremony, the National Gallery pulls the route toward Trafalgar Square, while the London Transport Museum and Somerset House add machinery, design, and Strand-side discipline.
 It is a culture day that still leaves room for dinner.

 • National Gallery